munin-monitoring/munin-monitoring.github.io/_pages/faq.md

 To specify that you want the topmost level, either put the option before any host/domain definitions, or reset the host/domain definition with `[]`.
 Note that in munin 1.4.3, this is an either-or situation;
-You can't reset the host definition with `[]` unless a previous group has been declared. if you want to declare the domain order first in munin.conf, do not precede it with `[]`. ref: http://munin-monitoring.org/ticket/960
+You can't reset the host definition with `[]` unless a previous group has been declared. if you want to declare the domain order first in munin.conf, do not precede it with `[]`.

     []
             domain_order foo.bar goo.bar alpha.bar